jgoizueta/nio/README.txt

 When a value is formatted for output the number is rounded to the number of digits that has been specified.

-But also when a value must be read from text rounding is necessary to choose the nearest numeric representation (e.g. Float value).
+But also when a value must be read from text rounding it is necessary to choose the nearest numeric representation (e.g. Float value).

 Nio supports three rounding modes which determine how to round _ties_:
 [<tt>:inf</tt>]